1.14 De Moivre's Theorem (HL)

 EXAMPLE 2

-Given $z = 2\text{cis}\frac{\pi}{6}$ (which corresponds to $\sqrt{3} + i$):
+Given $z = 2\text{cis}\dfrac{\pi}{6}$ (which corresponds to $\sqrt{3} + i$):

-$z^{60} = 2^{60}\text{cis}(\frac{60\pi}{6}) = 2^{60}\text{cis}(10\pi) = 2^{60}(\cos 10\pi + i\sin 10\pi) = \mathbf{2^{60}}$.
+z^{60} &= 2^{60}\text{cis}\left(\dfrac{60\pi}{6}\right) = 2^{60}\text{cis}(10\pi) = 2^{60}(\cos 10\pi + i\sin 10\pi) = \mathbf{2^{60}}

-Expanding an exponent like 60 using the binomial theorem would be mathematically prohibitive, demonstrating the necessity of De Moivre's Theorem.
+Expanding an exponent like 60 using the binomial theorem would be mathematically prohibitive, demonstrating the sheer necessity of De Moivre's Theorem.

 EXAMPLE 3